B0neShAd0w/Hacktoria/Lost Down Under.md

 Given there are large trucks, I made the assumption this was either a warehouse or distribution center.

-Let' start by Googling `IGA Distribution Center, Victoria, Australia` if we do not have any luck with a search this narrow we will expand it out.
+Let's start by Googling `IGA Distribution Center, Victoria, Australia` if we do not have any luck with a search this narrow we will expand it out.

 The first result gives us an address.